MicrosoftDocs/sdk-api/sdk-api-src/content/lmwksta/nf-lmwksta-netwkstatransportenum.md

 A pointer to a value that receives the total number of entries that could have been enumerated from the current resume position.
 Note that applications should consider this value only as a hint.

 ### -param resume_handle [in, out]

 A pointer to a value that contains a resume handle which is used to continue an existing workstation transport search.
 The handle should be zero on the first call and left unchanged for subsequent calls.
 If the <i>resumehandle</i> parameter is a <b>NULL</b> pointer, no resume handle is stored.

-#### - resumehandle [in, out]

-A pointer to a value that contains a resume handle which is used to continue an existing workstation transport search.
-The handle should be zero on the first call and left unchanged for subsequent calls.
-If the <i>resumehandle</i> parameter is a <b>NULL</b> pointer, no resume handle is stored.